High winds could ground giant balloons in NYC Thanksgiving parade

-NEW YORK (Reuters) - Snoopy, SpongeBob Squarepants and other giant helium balloons in the Macy’s Thanksgiving Day Parade in New York could be grounded by high winds predicted for the holiday by weather forecasters on Wednesday.
+NEW YORK, Nov 27 (Reuters) - Snoopy, SpongeBob Squarepants and other giant helium balloons in the Macy’s Thanksgiving Day Parade in New York could be grounded by high winds predicted for the holiday by weather forecasters on Wednesday.

-The 16 inflatable characters in question could lose their flying privileges based on city regulations that keep them out of the sky when sustained winds top 23 miles per hour (37 km per hour), and gusts exceed 34 mph.
+The 16 inflatable characters in question could lose their flying privileges based on city regulations that keep them out of the sky when sustained winds top 23 miles per hour (37 km per hour), and gusts exceed 34 mph (54 kph).

 That decision will be made early Thursday by parade officials in consultation with the New York City Police Department.

-The National Weather Service on Wednesday predicted that Thanksgiving Day on Thursday in New York City will be sunny and breezy, with winds up to 24 mph and gusts as high as 40 mph.
+The National Weather Service on Wednesday predicted that Thanksgiving Day on Thursday in New York City will be sunny and breezy, with winds up to 24 mph (38 kph) and gusts as high as 40 mph (64 kph).

 “The balloons, as you know, can be flown to various heights... or not brought out at all,” New York City Police Commissioner Raymond Kelly said on Tuesday.